screenastronaut/actschurch/wp-content/plugins/the-events-calendar-filterbar/readme.txt

 * Feature - display active filters selected in the Filter Bar [38131,70061]
 * Feature - autocheck categories under parent when checked and in dropdown display all events under a parent category [70059]
 * Feature - added an upgrade script to change from autocomplete to Multi-Select [82651]
+* Fix - issue where only the first event would show when using State/Province, City, or Country filters in checkbox mode [82927]
 * Tweak - Select2 to replace Chosen script for dropdowns and autocomplete [75546]
 * Tweak - improve horizontal filter icon styles by moving to the right of the filter names [82533]
 * Tweak - reverse color scheme on vertical filter bar to make header and footer darker [82529]